 For example, I have a giant Sig Kadet Mark II↗ model airplane that I hand-built out of balsa wood as a teenager in the mid 1980's, but never flew, being so expensive and difficult for me to finish that I gave up on trying to get it into the air.
 I was mowing lawns and saving up to buy a nitromethane engine for it, but in 1991, the very transmitter I had for it, a 72 Mhz, AM, Hi-Tec Challenger 4000, became obsolete when the FCC changed its rules and disallowed RC transmitters with wide bandwidths on those frequencies.
 This set me back even more, as I would have to buy a new transmitter, costing hundreds of dollars.
-Note that 25 years later, a different US agency, the FAA, classified my balsa-wood model airplane as a UAS (Unmanned Aircraft System) and requires me to pay a fee and register my personal information in a national database before I am allowed to even fly it.
+Note that 25 years later, a different US agency, the FAA, classified my balsa-wood model airplane as a UAS (Unmanned Aircraft System).
+Today, I am required to pay a fee, register my personal information in a federal database, and display the registration number on the plane itself (and soon be required to pass an online test) before I am allowed to even fly it.

 By the time I had the money to finish it, ready-to-fly, electric, polystyrene planes were invented that eliminated the difficulties of internal combustion, hand-built planes.
 Now every child was flying his own plane.